FreeRTOS/iot-reference-stm32u5/README.md

 <img width="550" alt="17" src="https://user-images.githubusercontent.com/44592967/153657652-d47fc23c-37b1-4397-b358-352b32ad3a98.PNG">

 This is how the workspace with the imported projects looks like:

 <img width="550" alt="18" src="https://user-images.githubusercontent.com/44592967/153657908-6a8e9dda-1c1e-4ebc-af96-03929528a170.PNG">

- Build the tz_disabled project and flash the binary by clicking on Run->Run.
+ Build the tz_disabled project and flash the binary by clicking on *Run->Run*.
 Make sure that the board is plugged in.

  <img width="550" alt="19" src="https://user-images.githubusercontent.com/44592967/153658059-27be5ea4-a6b2-4c73-8faa-47eefae3242e.PNG">